Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 #### ActiveMQ

 ActiveMQ transports messages from the content repository and the Elasticsearch connector.
-It is also communicates between the content repository and the Transform service communication.
+It also communicates between the content repository and the Transform Service communication.

 Recommendations: